emintham/myblog/src/content/blog/comparison-its-effect-on-inner-peace-and-outer-deportment.md

 information in private.
 Alternatively, they could be intentionally trying to spread misinformation or sway a narrative; in this case, you'll probably want to weigh the impact of this misinformation on the audience against offending this person.
-Is it worth the risk to you (and the people you care about) to point this out?
+Is it worth the risk to you (and the people you care about)[^selfish] to point this out?
 Or, it may be the case that it was just an honest mistake, a misspoken word, terminology, idiom— it happens very frequently in day-to-day conversations.
 If the mistake is inconsequential, and the meaning is understood,